smikhalevski/tokenizer-dsl/README.md

 A reader can be defined as a function that takes an `input` string, an `offset` at which it should start reading, and a `context`.
 Learn more about the context in the [Context](#context) section.

-A reader should return the new offset that is greater or equal to `offset` if the reader has successfully read from the `input`, or an integer less than `offset` to indicate that nothing was read.
+A reader should return the new offset that is greater or equal to the `offset` if the reader has successfully read from the `input`, or an integer less than `offset` to indicate that nothing was read.

 Let's create a custom reader: